birhanumeng/alx-system_engineering-devops/README.md

 This repo is for 0x00.
-Shell, basics at alx.
+Shell, basics at alx!